mattermost/docs/source/administration/mmctl-cli-tool.rst

 mmctl channel archive
 ^^^^^^^^^^^^^^^^^^^^

-Archive some channels.
-Archive a channel along with all related information including posts from the database.
-Channels can be specified by ``[team]:[channel]. (i.e., myteam:mychannel or by channel ID)``.
+Archive one/some channel/s along with all related information including posts from the database.
+Channels can be specified by ``[team]:[channel]`` (i.e., myteam:mychannel) or by channel ID).

 Format